-John Connolly has served as the George L. Ohrstrom, Jr. Librarian at the National Sporting Library & Museum (NSLM) since early 2014.
+John Connolly has served as the George L. Ohrstrom, Jr. Head Librarian at the National Sporting Library & Museum (NSLM) since early 2014.
 He is responsible for the care of the Library collections, including books, magazines, photographs, diaries, letters, and much more.
 The NSLM collections span over 350 years of the history of equestrian sport, as well as fly fishing, wing shooting, and other field sports.
 Have a question?
 Contact John by e-mail